Kei'Trel Clark

-Kei'Trel Clark (born March 19, 2001) is an American football cornerback.
-He played college football at Liberty and Louisville.
+Kei'Trel Clark (born March 19, 2001) is an American professional football cornerback for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Liberty Flames and Louisville Cardinals.

-High school career
+Early life

 Clark attended Manchester High School in Midlothian, Virginia.
 He committed to Liberty University to play college football.

 College career

 Clark appeared in 13 games and made seven starts as a true freshman at Liberty in 2019.
 He recorded 38 tackles and one sack.
-After the season, he entered the transfer portal citing "racial insensitivity" within the program as the reasoning.
+After the season, he entered the transfer portal citing "racial insensitivity" within the program as the reason.
 He transferred to the University of Louisville and was granted immediate eligibility.
 In 2021, he played in eight games before suffering a season-ending torn ACL.
 During his three years at Louisville, he had 127 tackles, five interceptions, one touchdown and one sack.
 After the 2022 season, he declared for the 2023 NFL draft.

+Professional career

+Clark was selected by the Arizona Cardinals in the sixth round, 180th overall, of the 2023 NFL draft.